-The BC Coastal Region has a large population of Bald Eagles.
-Sometimes when the herring spawn begins you can find them in the hundreds in trees that overlook the sea.
+The Pacific Northwest has a large population of Bald Eagles.
+Sometimes when the herring spawn begins, you can find them in the hundreds in trees that overlook the sea.

 The bald eagle will build huge nests made of sticks and will quite often return to the same nest year after year.
-Sometimes these nest get to be over ten feet wide and eight feet tall.
+Sometimes these nests can get to be over ten feet wide and eight feet tall.

 I would tell my guests to get their cameras out and when they were ready to take pics, l would toss the small cod a short distance from the boat.

-There are so many eagles on our coast and it is such a wonder to watch them as they go about their day.
+There are so many eagles on our coast, and it is such a wonder to watch them as they go about their day.